 Will insurance pay for me to come home if I get sick or injured on the road?

 Not usually.
-Most policies will pay for transportation to the nearest adequate medical facility (known as evacuation)—but that could be thousands of miles from your loved ones and the doctors you trust.
-If you want to know that you can get home, you’ll need to purchase additional coverage from a company such as MedjetAssist: Once you become a member by paying an annual fee, Medjet will arrange and pay for transportation back to your hospital of choice, anytime you are hospitalized more than 150 miles from home.
-Full disclosure: Medjet is a sponsor of WendyPerrin.com.
-But they’re a sponsor specifically because Wendy believes in and uses their service herself.
+Most policies will pay for transportation to what they consider to be the nearest adequate medical facility (such transport is known as medical evacuation)—but that could be thousands of miles from your loved ones and the doctors you trust.
+If you want to know that you can get home, you’ll need to purchase additional coverage from a company such as Medjet, which arranges and pays for transportation from a hospital in your destination to one back home.
+For more details, read What Medical Evacuation Coverage Do You Need?

 Can I call off my trip for any reason and be reimbursed?